-The watches in Louis Vuitton’s Tambour Convergence collection (French tambour = drum) feature a guichet time display, i.e. small, framed windows in the dial through which the hours and minutes are displayed.
-This makes them eye-catching and at the same time gives the brand’s designers and craftsmen plenty of scope for creativity.
+The watches in Louis Vuitton’s Tambour Convergence collection feature a guichet time display, in which small, framed windows on the dial show the hours and minutes.
+This striking design gives the brand’s designers and craftsmen plenty of scope for creativity.

-While this was used in last year’s premiere models with highly polished rose gold and spectacularly set with 795 diamonds in the platinum version, the new Tambour Convergence Guilloché in rose gold relies on the traditional technique of guilloché, from which it takes its name.
+Where last year’s debut models showcased this creative freedom through highly polished rose gold or, in the platinum version, a spectacular setting of 795 diamonds, the new Tambour Convergence Guilloché in rose gold embraces the traditional guilloché technique that gives the watch its name.
 It is manufactured, assembled and finished at the Fabrique du Temps Louis Vuitton watchmaking workshop, which was founded in 2011.

 Double eye-catcher: dial and case